 Rape and Sexual Assault

-Sex without consent is rape and no really means no.
+Sex without consent is rape and anything less than a yes is a no.

 There are many misconceptions around the serious crime of sexual assault and rape.
-Our message is that whatever the circumstances, no really does mean no. Victims often blame themselves, but the fact is that abuse is never okay and it is not the victim's fault, no matter what the circumstances.
+Our message is that whatever the circumstances, anything less than a yes is a no. Victims often blame themselves, but the fact is that abuse is never okay and it is not the victim's fault, no matter what the circumstances.